Posts tagged as:

 creativity

-Post image for A guide to Evolution vs Revolution in Website-Redesign
+A guide to Evolution vs Revolution in Website-Redesign

-How many times have you looked at your website and wanted to do an complete redesign?
-And how many times you said, ok I do it next month when I’m less busier.
-The truth is, that we just keep postponing the redesign and don’t do anything.
-But maybe just a little evolution and some small tweaking would do the job and would improve the website.
 How to decide if you need a complete new design or just some improvement?
 Here some questions to ask yourself and if you answer the majority with yes you need a complete overhaul.

-Post image for 5 techniques to get your creativity started
+5 techniques to get your creativity started

 I’ve got an email from a reader of this blog with a common problem… how to get creativity started: